mikarinneoracle/weblogic-atp-terraform-demo/README.md

 <p>
-Using Terraforem the script will create a "weblogic-VCN" and then attach "weblogic-ATP" ATP instance into it using the private subnet.
+Using Terraforem the script will create a "weblogic-VCN" and then attach "weblogic-ATP" ATP instance into it using the VCN private subnet.
 <br>
-Then it will create a compute VM for WebLogic to the same VCN from Marketplace image using the public subnet and install a WebLogic sample app using the ATP connection with the wallet on the VM.
+Then it will create a compute VM instnace for WebLogic to the same VCN from Marketplace image using the VCN public subnet and install a WebLogic sample app using the ATP connection with the wallet on the VM using <code>VM instance-agent</code>.

+<i>Note:</i>

 <p>
-Access <i>http://<ip address of the VM>:7001/app</ip></i> from your browser.
+Access <code>http://&lt;ip address of the VM&gt;:7001/app</ip></code> from your browser.

 <p>
 After making sure WebLogic sample app works delete all created resources with Terraform by: